fabriciorby/maven-surefire-junit5-tree-reporter/README.md

 ## Output Theme

-The output can be printed using two Themes: UNICODE and ASCII.
+The output can be printed using two Themes: UNICODE and ASCII (by default).

 ### UNICODE
 ```xml